FarmBot-Docs/farmbot-meta/v2022/marketing/media-kit.md

 include callout.html
 type="success"
-title="Arrange an exclusive interview" content="Please email [media@farm.bot](mailto:media@farm.bot) with details of your publication, reach, etc to arrange an **exclusive interview**.
+title="Arrange an exclusive interview" content="Please email [contact@farm.bot](mailto:contact@farm.bot) with details of your publication, reach, etc to arrange an **exclusive interview**.
 We can answer questions over email or do live/recorded audio/video."
 %}

 # Using our media kit